vitessio/website/content/en/docs/24.0/user-guides/operating-vitess/backup-and-restore/creating-a-backup.md

 When taking backups with `vtctldclient Backup`, `vtctldclient BackupShard`, or `vtbackup`, you can use the following flags:

 * `--init-backup-sql-queries`: SQL queries to execute before initializing the backup.
-You can specify this flag multiple times to run multiple queries in sequence.
+You can specify this flag multiple times or provide a single comma-seperated value to run multiple queries in sequence.
 * `--init-backup-tablet-types`: Comma-separated list of tablet types where the init SQL queries will run (e.g., `replica,rdonly`).
 The backup will only execute the queries if the tablet taking the backup matches one of these types.
+You can also specify the flag multiple times to specify the set of tablet types.
 * `--init-backup-sql-timeout`: Maximum time to wait for the init SQL queries to complete.
 If the queries don't finish within this time, the behavior depends on the `--init-backup-sql-fail-on-error` flag.
 * `--init-backup-sql-fail-on-error`: Whether to fail the entire backup if the init SQL queries fail or timeout.
 Default is `false`, which means the backup continues even if the queries fail.